JorjaFox/library/content/posts/faq/career.md

 Off camera they're all friends, though Jorja's probably closer with Eric Szmanda, Gary Dourdan and George Eads, as they're nearer to her age.
 By all reports, Jorja's friendly with everyone on the set, including William Peteresen and Marg Helgenberger.

-### Jorja Fox made all these cute innuendos in interviews with her _CSI_ co-stars.
-Do they mean anything?

-Probably not, she's just good friends with her co-stars.
-Go re-read the answer to 'Is Jorja dating anyone?'
-She's not dating Gary Dourdan, George Eads, or Eric Szmanda.

 ### Was Jorja really fired from _CSI_?

 Yes she was, for 'breach of contract' on July 16, 2004.
 Basically, CBS sent her a letter, asking her to sign it, that stated she wouldn't form a sick-out to bargain for the raise she asked for.
 Jorja sent the letter back via registered mail, while everyone else used a Fax.
 CBS claimed not to have received the letter, however the sign-for date on the registered mail supports otherwise.
 Jorja was hired back once this was resolved, however refused to return until CBS also re-hired George Eads, who had been fired at the same time.

 Of note, Jorja also did not agree to sign the contract extension (to remain on the show past season seven), which caused her not to receive a raise, like the rest of her co-workers.
 This may be related to why she chose to leave the show in season eight.

-As of July 23, 2004 Jorja was officially rehired on _CSI_.
+As of July 23, 2004 Jorja was officially rehired on _CSI: Crime Scene Investigation_.
 If you want to follow the fun, go check the 2004 news section.
 There's a lot to read.

 ### Why did Jorja leave _CSI_?